boostorg/hana/README.md

 The library relies on a full-featured C++14 compiler and standard library, but nothing else is required.
 As of July 2014, the only compiler known to compile the test suite is Clang 3.5.0 (trunk).
+While Clang 3.4 has full support for C++14, it has several C++14-related bugs that are fixed in 3.5 and make it incapable of compiling Hana.

 ## Documentation